Top ten list for hearing health

-- If you need to raise your voice so that a person within arm's reach can hear you, background noise can result in a threat to your hearing.
+10. If you need to raise your voice so that a person within arm's reach can hear you, the background noise is loud enough to threaten your hearing.

-- You can discover both the decibel (loudness) level of everyday sounds and a safe duration for exposure to those sounds in our "How Loud is too loud?" poster.
+8. Want to know the loudness (decibel level) of everyday sounds and a safe period of exposure to those sounds?
+See our "How Loud is too loud?" poster.

-- Special earmuffs for hunters allow you to hear sounds in your environment and only block out sound when a loud noise (such as a gunshot) is present.
+5. Special earmuffs for hunters let you hear sounds in your environment and only block out sound when a loud noise (such as a gunshot) occurs.

-- Earplugs are an inexpensive and comfortable way to protect your hearing during daily household chores, such as vacuuming and mowing the lawn.
+4. Earplugs are an inexpensive and comfortable way to protect your hearing during daily household chores, such as vacuuming or mowing the lawn.
 There are many styles and materials available.

-- Our audiology clinicians can provide consultations, screenings, evaluations and hearing protection device fittings for a variety of needs.
-(Musicians, hunters, concert goers, sports enthusiasts, farmers)
+3. Our audiology clinicians can provide hearing consultations, screenings, evaluations, and protection device fittings for a variety of needs.